MicrosoftDocs/azure-docs/articles/iot-operations/discover-manage-assets/howto-configure-opcua-certificates-infrastructure.md

 1. Get the CA certificate public key encode in DER or PEM format.
 These certificates are typically stored in files with either the .der or .crt extension.
 Get the CA's CRL.
 This list is typically in a file with the .crl.
 Check the documentation for your OPC UA server for details.

-1. Save the CA certificate and the CRL in the *aio-opc-ua-broker-trust-list* kubernetes native secret.
+1. Save the CA certificate and the CRL in the *aio-opc-ua-broker-trust-list* Kubernetes native secret.

     # [Bash](#tab/bash)